Why would my patient be malingering?

-- Is there discordance between responses to the clinician’s questions.
+- Is there a discord between responses to the clinician’s questions.

-- Is the patients audiogram atypical, and are there modifications of threshold responses at the same frequencies at repeated examinations?
+- Is the patients audiogram atypical, and are there any changes of threshold responses at the same frequencies in repeated examinations?

-- Does the patient with a profound functional hearing loss still respond to questions asked with a lower voice, especially when they cannot read your lips?
+- Does a patient who presents with profound functional hearing loss still respond to questions asked with a lower voice, especially when they cannot read your lips?

 - Are air conduction thresholds worse than acoustic reflex thresholds?

 - In speech audiometry, does the patient repeat only a part of the word presented?

-- During consultation, has the patient expressed an obvious interest in obtaining some sort of financial benefit?
+- Has the patient expressed an obvious interest in obtaining some sort of financial benefit?

 - Is there inconsistency between PTA and SRT?